SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 15 July, 2024 at 23:33:58
+# Last Refreshed - 16 July, 2024 at 23:34:39
 The Latest Activity was a Ride -

-<b>100 European- beautiful early.
-Grumpy people and busy later</b>
+<b>I'll just go out for an hour Traci!!</b>

-which happened on 14 July, 2024 at 07:52:43
+which happened on 16 July, 2024 at 17:06:38

-Which is 0 years, 0 months, 1 days, 15 hours and 41 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 28 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11887027967
+You can see it here https://www.strava.com/activities/11903812559

 ## Number of Rides
 How many rides have I done each year?